jonkracht/technical-notes/virtual-environment-notes.md

 ## Using virtual environments in a Jupyter notebook

-Install the IPython kernel via `pip install ipykernel`
+Must have the IPython kernel installed
+Do so by `pip install ipykernel`

 Activate virtual environment